sudu87/human-cell-targeted-lipidomics-pipeline/README.md

 Detailed explanations of selected workflows are provided in the `documents and instructions/` directory.

+## Input data availability

+Input data files are not included in this repository.
+They are deposited in Zenodo:

+Das, S., & Mohanty, A. (2026). *Targeted lipidomics analysis of sphingolipid metabolism during Simkania negevensis infection* (v.2) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.18866967

+The Zenodo record is currently under embargo.
+Access to files may be restricted until the embargo is lifted.

+Please ensure that file paths inside the scripts are adjusted to match your local data directory.

 ## Outputs

 The scripts generate exploratory plots, heatmaps, and statistical summaries for lipid abundance patterns across experimental conditions.